TotallyInformation/node-red-contrib-static-markdown/README.md

 ## What is missing at the moment?

-As this is an early release, there are still a few rough edges and some enhancements that I want to add.
+There are still some enhancements that I want to add:

 - The selected source folder is not created for you.
 You have to do that yourself.
 - Missing some markdown enhancements.
 See [docs/details.md](docs/details.md) for details.